Gentleman's Relish: Uses

-Gentleman's Relish is traditionally eaten very thinly spread on slices of hot buttered white-bread toast, either on its own, or with cucumber or "mustard and cress" sprouts.
-It can also be added to minced meat for a different-tasting cottage pie or to the mixture for fish cakes, potato cakes and croquettes.
-Alternatively, it can be melted into scrambled eggs or be used as a topping for jacket potatoes.
-It is an ingredient in the dish Scotch woodcock.
+Gentleman's Relish was traditionally eaten very thinly spread on slices of hot buttered white-bread toast, either on its own or with cucumber or "mustard and cress" sprouts.
+It could also be added to minced meat for a different-tasting pie or to the mixture for fish cakes, potato cakes and croquettes.
+It could also be melted into scrambled eggs or used as a topping for jacket potatoes.
+It was traditionally an ingredient in Scotch woodcock.
+In the Victorian and Edwardian eras and later at gentlemen's clubs, its saltiness made it a standard ingredient in "savouries", small, salty dishes served as a palate cleanser and aid to digestion after dessert.
+Mrs. Beeton's Book of Household Management described it as "an excellent bonne bouche which enables gentlemen at wine-parties to enjoy their port with redoubled gusto".